 And Christopher Plummer suits the deceased Harlan perfectly, not long after his

 similar patriarchal role as John Paul Getty in Ridley Scott’s All the Money in the World.
-That’s not even the
+And that’s not even the

-It is, of course, far too much; but Rian Johnson ensures
+It is, of course, far too much; but Johnson ensures

 maximum convolution with only a light sprinkling of confusion, often for comic